 Unfortunately, Sholem Aleichem’s inheritance was lost in a Russian stock market crash, and he spent the rest of his life struggling to make a living.
 But Sholem Aleichem was a very prolific writer of plays, short stories, and novels, and by the turn of the 20th century, he had become well known as a Jewish humorist—a Jewish Mark Twain.

-Scott Hilton Davis is an Emmy Award-winning public television producer, storyteller, and collector of Eastern European Jewish stories from the turn of the 20th century.
+Scott Hilton Davis is an Emmy Award-winning public television producer, author, storyteller, and collector of Eastern European Jewish stories from the turn of the 20th century.

 In 2007, Scott founded Jewish Storyteller Press to bring the works of 19th century Jewish writers to 21st century readers.
 He is the author of Chanukah Tales from Oykvetchnik, Souls Are Flying!
 A Celebration of Jewish Stories, and Between Heaven and Earth, four one-act plays based on the stories of I. L. Peretz.